lrettig/EIPs/EIPS/eip-credible_commitment.md

 ## Rationale

 We believe that the technical design of this EIP is straightforward.
+The social rationale is explained in [this article](https://medium.com/gitcoin/funding-open-source-in-the-blockchain-era-8ded753bf05f).

 ## Backwards Compatibility